emese-meder/Engineering50-Final-Project/README.md

 To-Do:

-* restrospective on what we did so far (good and bad)
+* retrospective on what we did so far (good and bad)

 * Framework review